Originally posted at AppSignal Blog

 Proper Naming Conventions

-It's important to follow a naming convention when naming constants, variables, classes, and functions in an app.
-This helps you visually differentiate between local variables, global variables, functions, classes, etc., and maintain a consistent style throughout your codebase.
+It’s important to follow a naming convention when naming constants, variables, classes, and functions in an app.
+This helps you visually differentiate between local variables, global variables, functions, classes, and so on, and maintain a consistent style throughout your codebase.

 For naming local variables and functions, use lowerCamelCase.